Virginia’s Covid Rental Relief Program Reflects State’s Changing Politics

 “It’s never happened for the 40 years I’ve been involved in evictions,” said Wegbreit on the package of changes, passed during a recent special legislative session, that he said flipped the state’s eviction process on its head.

-The result of Covid-19 budgetary amendments approved by Governor Ralph Northam, the changes have added steps which move the actual removal of tenants toward the end of the process instead of at the beginning.
+The result of Covid-19 budgetary amendments approved by Governor Ralph Northam, the changes have added steps which move the filing of the eviction lawsuit and the actual removal of tenants toward the end of the process instead of at the beginning.

 “Using the eviction to collect rent rather than trying to collect rent and using eviction only as a last result, that’s the old way,” Wegbreit said.

-Note: Editor’s note: If you’re a Virginian impacted by Covid-related rent issues you can find out more about the state program here.